MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-focus.md

 Reassess the need quarterly for recurring meetings that take up the most time.
 Try cancelling one or two, you can always add them back if they're missed.
 See [How to finally kill the useless, recurring meeting](https://insights.office.com/digital-transformation/how-to-finally-kill-the-useless-recurring-meeting/) for more about this.

-#### Try out a MyAnalytics focus plan
+#### Try out a MyAnalytics Focus plan

-Encourage employees to use [MyAnalytics Focus plan](../myanalytics/use/focus-plan.md) to automatically block focus time on their calendars to ensure that they have enough time to get work done.
+Use a [MyAnalytics Focus plan](../myanalytics/use/focus-plan.md) to automatically block focus time on your calendar to ensure that you have enough time to get work done.

 ## Related topic